 Not all the Contract Terms and Conditions contained within the standard documents may be appropriate to the contract requirement and some may therefore be deleted.
-This is subject to consultation with Legal Services and the Procurement Manager.
+This is subject to Sections 44, 45 and 46 and subject to consultation with Legal Services and the Procurement Manager.